Fertiga introduces the Aurora niPCT™, a non-invasive clinically proven preimplantation diagnostic cumulus cell test that:

 Increased confidence in transferring a single embryo to avoid health risks associated with twin or triplet pregnancies.

-If you’re having trouble becoming pregnant, in vitro fertilisation (IVF) using intracytoplasmic sperm injection (ICSI) may be the right choice for you and so might the Aurora Test.
+If you’re having trouble becoming pregnant, in vitrofertilisation (IVF) using intracytoplasmic sperm injection (ICSI) may be the right choice for you and so might the Aurora niPCT™.

 An IVF cycle involves several different steps that will help you increase your chances of becoming pregnant with the most important step — selecting the best embryo with the highest potential resulting in a birth of a healthy baby.

-The Aurora Test is an innovative, non-invasive molecular test which analyses the cells surrounding the egg (also known as oocyte).
+The Aurora niPCT™ is an innovative, non-invasivemoleculartest which analyses the cells surrounding the egg (also known as oocyte).
 These cells, called cumulus cells, are normally removed during ICSI treatment and by analysing these discarded cells, we can predict which eggs will give you the highest chance of having a baby.

-improving your chances with aurora test at first attempt
+improving your chances with aurora niPCT™ at first attempt

-With the Aurora Test, you’re likely to get pregnant faster, saving time, cost, and emotional stress compared to routine visual embryo evaluation.
+With the Aurora niPCT™, you’re likely to get pregnant faster, saving time, cost, and emotional stress compared to routine visual embryo evaluation.

-More and more women are postponing their decision to become a parent, driven by a variety of factors.
+More and more women are postponing their decision to become a parent.
 In recent years, women finally got the option to freeze their eggs in order to preserve fertility and provide the freedom to decide when they want to start a family.

-If you decide to freeze your eggs, you may need to undergo a series hormonal stimulations for the purpose of maximizing the number of eggs retrieved.
-The Aurora Test will score your eggs after the first hormone treatment and will give you insights into the quality of your eggs.
+If you decide to freeze your eggs, you need to undergo a series hormonal stimulations for the purpose of maximizing the number of eggs retrieved.
+The Aurora niPCT™ will rank your eggs retrieved in that stimulation cycle from the highest quality egg to the lowest.
+These results can be applied in the future to help the embryologist prioritizing the eggs with the highest potential of giving a baby and shortening the time to parenthood for you.

 Not all oocytes are equal… but now you can tell which ones will thrive

-The Aurora Test accuracy for a live birth for patients stimulated with
+The Aurora niPCT™ accuracy for a live birth for patients stimulated with

 * after analysing cumulus cells of > 1000 oocytes (Van Vaerenbergh et al., 2021; Adriaenssens et al., 2019); ** after analysing cumulus cells of > 1000 oocytes (Adriaenssens et al., 2025).